eniseirem/Giant_Leap/README.md

 <b> Admin Informations </b>
 <br>
  You can reach Admin panel from /admin.
+ But before you need an account with admin permission, to create this; .

 ```
-name :neil
-password : armstrong
+python manage.py createsuperuser
 ```

  <br>
  <b>IMPORTANT</b>

-For development at mybooklist/settings.py -> DEBUG must be set to TRUE
+For development at nasa/settings.py -> DEBUG must be set to TRUE
 <br>
 (It left as true)